 The male, female, and unisex accessible toilets are all downstairs.
 They can be located on both front corners of the building.
-The toilets near the accessible entrance/museum shop are in a larger space and have more toilets.
+They can be accessed by lift, or by the stairs located at the end of the Museum's shop.
+The toilets near the Accessible Entrance/Museum shop are in a larger space and have more toilets.
 There are baby changing facilities in these toilets.
-The toilets near the side doors are in a much smaller space and a separate accessible toilet can be found next to them which has baby changing facilities.

 Please note that there are automated hand driers in the toilets which make a loud noise when you put your hands underneath.
 There are side doors leading out of the museum near all of the toilets.
 The lift is located by the larger set of toilets.